conneroisu/steroscopic-hardware/cmd/handlers/README.md

 Package handlers contains functions for handling API requests.

-This Go package \`handlers\` is part of a stereoscopic hardware system project that manages HTTP requests for a web UI controlling stereo cameras \(for 3D vision\).
+This Go package \`handlers\` is part of a stereoscopic hardware system project that manages HTTP requests for a web UI controlling stereo cameras.

 It handles the communication between the web interface and the physical camera hardware.

 \#\# Core Components